instana/openapi/spec/descriptions/tagSyntheticResults.md

 The endpoints of this group retrieve the results for defined Synthetic tests.
-These endpoints are only available for customers who have opted-in for the Synthetic Monitoring Technology Preview.
+These endpoints are only available for invited customers for the Synthetic Monitoring Technology Preview.
 ### Mandatory Parameters

 **metrics** A list of metric objects that define which metric should be returned, with the defined aggregation.
 Each metrics objects consists of minimum two items: